-Formal interviews for this post will be held on 18 December 2019.
+Formal interviews for this post will be held week commencing 03 August.

 Equality and Diversity

 We value diversity and welcome applications from all sections of the community.

 The University currently holds a Bronze Athena SWAN award, recognising our commitment to advancing women's careers in science, technology, engineering, maths and medicine (STEMM) employment in academia.